 Feeding via ‘tubes’

-In particular, as life winds down, feeding tubes can cause many an unwanted problem:
+But for the elderly, as life winds down, feeding tubes can cause many an unwanted problem, from:

-- ‘food’ getting into the lungs and causing pneumonia (aspirational pneumonia)
+- ‘food’ getting into the lungs and causing pneumonia (aspiration pneumonia)

 - Infections from having a foreign body in your body